cityofaustin/atd-metrobike/toolbox/clean_out_dropbox/README.md

 The script uses the following environment variables:

 - `DROPBOX_TOKEN`: The access token for the Dropbox account.
+  - Note: Dropbox tokens can be either read-only or read-write.
+If a read-only token is provided, the `--delete` option will throw an exception.
 - `AWS_ACCESS_KEY`: The access key for the AWS account.
 - `AWS_SECRET_ACCESS_KEY`: The secret access key for the AWS account.